carla-ng/my-personal-website/README.md

 <br>

 ## To Do List / Possible Future Improvements and Features
-* Perform all relevant tests (NO tests have been performed yet!)
+* Perform all relevant tests
-* Dark theme?
-* English version (now it's only available in Spanish)
+* English version (it's only available in Spanish at the moment)

 <br>